Business Boost Grants Program

 Grant rounds

-The Business Boost grants program provides support to businesses to advance improvements in their efficiency and productivity.
+The Business Boost grants assists small businesses to enhance their efficiency and productivity.

 This support includes funded activities in 3 project areas: